IBM-Cloud/DevOps-Services-Docs/docs/sourcecontrol/index.md

 ## Create a Git repository for an existing Bluemix app

 You can create a new Git repository and link it to an existing Bluemix app.
-From the Bluemix app's Overview page, click **ADD GIT** and follow the instructions.
+On the app's Overview page, click **Add Git Repo and Pipeline**, or in the Bluemix Classic Experience, click **ADD GIT**.
 This does not populate the new repository with the running app's code.
 After the repository is created, you can check your source code into it from the Web IDE, or locally using your Git client of choice.